GabeScott/standard-works-vault/General Conference/2008 April - Abundantly Blessed.md

 When I read that in the journal, there was my wife’s father’s name as one who was in that household, one who probably sang a song, one who became the father of only one daughter, the girl whom I married.

 The first day I saw Frances, I knew I’d found the right one.
 The Lord brought us together later, and I asked her to go out with me.
 I went to her home to call on her.
-She introduced me, and her father said, “ ‘Monson’—that’s a Swedish name, isn’t it?”
+She introduced me, and her father said, “‘Monson’—that’s a Swedish name, isn’t it?”

 I said, “Yes.”